Prenuptial Agreements in Australia

 However, the husband had signed the agreement after the couple’s wedding day.
 The husband wished this passage to be changed to “entered into under s90C,” which is the section for financial agreements made during a marriage.

+The wife, on the other hand, opposed the orders her former husband sought.
+She stated that she had been put under undue pressure to sign the agreement, which, as she detailed in her affidavit, had been presented to her ten days before the parties’ wedding.
 According to the wife, the husband insisted that she sign the agreement, despite the fact that one of the solicitors she went to advised her against it, and threatened to cancel the wedding if she did not.

+The wife signed the agreement on the 11th of April 2003.
 The couple were married on the 13th of April and the husband signed the agreement three days later, on the 16th of April.

 The judge hearing this case in 2011 ordered that the financial agreement is unenforceable as it is not a “financial agreement” under the definitions in s90B or s90C.